-Yaki udon is not an exception.
+Yaki udon is no exception.

 Now a lot of regions in Japan are creating their own ways to make yaki udon such as:

-And since 2011, there is an event called “National Yaki udon Summit (全国焼うどんサミット)” where yaki udons from different regions compete.
+And since 2011, there is an event called "National yaki udon Summit (全国焼うどんサミット)" where yaki udons from different regions compete.